Easy Italian travel phrases

 Greetings

 In Italy, saying “good morning” is not simply a throwaway line.
-It would help if you always greeted people wherever you go – when entering a shop or restaurant, to hotel staff, on the bus, or at a cultural sight.
+It would help to always greet people wherever you go—when entering a shop or restaurant, to hotel staff, on the bus, or at a cultural sight.
 It’s the expected thing to do.

 Tip: In most interactions with tourism facilities, such as your hotel owner, host, ticket officer, etc., you want to use formal and polite greetings.
-So, Buongiorno (hello) and arrivederci (proper goodbye, at the end of a stay or a meal) are most beneficial to learn.
+So, Buongiorno (hello) and arrivederci (proper goodbye at the end of a stay or a meal) are the most beneficial things to learn.

 • Good morning (formal) – Buon giorno – Bwohn-johr-noh